 100% disability.
-Speak to any veteran at the VA offices and you will quickly understand that a 100% rating is not as simple as you would think.
-However, there is a “backdoor” way that is often overlooked by veterans hoping to be compensated fairly for disabilities that keep them from working: Total Disability Rating Based on Individual Unemployability (TDIU or IU).
+Speak to any veteran trying to get a 100% VA rating and you will understand that is not simple.
+However, there is a “backdoor” that is often overlooked by veterans seeking compensation for disabilities keeping them from working: Total Disability Rating Based on Individual Unemployability (TDIU or IU).

 Currently, there are two ways for a veteran to receive 100% schedular rating compensation.

-You have a service-connected disability, or multiple disabilities, that led the VA to identify you as 100% disabled.
-This first way of obtaining a 100% rating can be difficult if you are trying to combine multiple disabilities in order to reach 100%.
+You have a service-connected disability, or multiple disabilities, which VA identifies as 100% disabled.
+This way to a 100% rating is difficult if you are trying to combine multiple disabilities in order to reach 100%.

-You have a service-connected disability that is keeping you from being able to work, regardless of schedular rating.
+You have a service-connected disability that keeps you from works, regardless of schedular rating.

-The second (backdoor) way of obtaining a 100% disability rating level is to show that the service connected disabilities prevent the veteran from being able to get a job and keep it.
-In other words, the alternative IU route can make it easier to gain the same benefits.
-If you have disabilities related to service which prevent you from holding a job then you should be eligible for IU!
+This backdoor to a 100% rating is when the service connected disabilities prevent you from getting and keeping a job.
+In other words, the alternative IU route can make it easier to gain the same benefits as a regular 100% rating.
+If your disabilities keep you from holding a job then you should be eligible for IU!

-VA unemployability is the VA’s way of admitting that some veterans are still unable to work due to their disabilities, despite their assigned combined ratings not reaching 100% disability.
+VA admits some veterans are still unable to work due to their disabilities by granting IU, despite their assigned combined ratings not reaching 100% disability.

-The primary consideration in determining whether or not a veteran is entitled to IU is whether his or her service connected disabilities prevent him or her from obtaining and maintaining substantially gainful employment.
+VA focuses on whether your service connected disabilities prevent you from getting and keeping a job.
 In other words, are you able to find a job that pays enough to put your earnings over the poverty level?
-And are you capable of keeping such a job if you are able to find one?
-If your service connected physical or mental disabilities impair your ability to find and keep a job, you may be entitled to IU.
+And can you keep that job if you are able to find one?
+If your service connected disabilities prevent you from finding and keeping a job, you may be entitled to IU.

-When the VA is evaluating a claim for IU, the first thing it will look at is whether the veteran meets the schedular requirements for IU.
+When VA evaluates claim for IU, it first looks at whether the veteran meets the schedular requirements for IU.
 They are as follows:

 VA Form 8940 is a rather complex and confusing form.

-Section II of the form asks for all employment history for the five-year period preceding the date on which the veteran claims to have become too disabled to work.
-So, for example, if a veteran stopped working in 2010, work history from 2005-2010 would need to be provided, along with the names and addresses of the employers, what type of work was performed, how many hours per week, and the dates of employment.
+Section II of the form asks for all employment history.
+This goes back for a five-year period preceding the date on which the veteran claims to have become too disabled to work.
+So, for example, if a veteran stopped working in 2010, work history from 2005-2010 would need to be provided.
+Additionally, the veteran must provide the names and addresses of the employers.
+Finally, he must state what type of work was performed, how many hours per week, and the dates of employment.

 Section III addresses schooling and other training.
-In this section the veteran is asked whether he or she acquired any other education or training before becoming too disabled to work, or had any education or training since becoming too disabled to work, and specifically what kind of education or training it was.
-In this, and every section of the form, accurate and specific information supplied by the veteran goes a long way in helping the VA make a timely decision for IU.
+In this section, the veteran must state whether she acquired any other training before becoming too disabled to work.
+Then she must put down if she had any training since becoming too disabled to work.
+If she had any training, she must specify what kind of training it was.
+In this the veteran giving accurate and specific information goes a long way to help VA make a timely decision.

 It is important to understand that IU is not a freestanding claim, but is part of the rating process.
 For example, the VA grants a veteran a 70% rating for PTSD, but does not decide the issue of IU.
-The veteran may think, “Okay, now I have a 70% rating so I can apply for IU,” when it fact what he should do is file a Notice of Disagreement to the decision granting the 70% rating for failure to adjudicate the issue of IU.
+The veteran may think, “Okay, now I have a 70% rating so I can apply for IU.”
+In truth, what he should do is appeal the decision granting the 70% rating for failure to consider IU.
 This is important because of the way the VA determines the effective date for IU.

 The effective date for IU is often something that the VA gets wrong.
-In simplest terms, to determine the effective date for IU you must first figure out the date on which the VA first received evidence from some source which indicates that the veteran was unemployable.
-This could be a letter from a doctor or a notation in medical records which states that the veteran is unable to work due to his or her service connected disability.
+The effective date for IU should be the date when VA first received evidence indicating the veteran was unemployable.
+This could be a doctor’s letter or a note in a medical record.
+Either of these would need to state that the veteran’s disability interfere with her work.
 Second, you must determine the status of the veteran’s claims, if any, at the time the VA received this evidence.

-One thing that the VA often overlooks is the requirement that a veteran be able to maintain substantially gainful employment.
+VA often overlooks the second part of the rule.
+The veteran mustn’t only be able to get a job, but hold onto the job too.
+The veteran has to keep a job.
 For instance, a veteran may be able to hold a job for a few months, but then loses the job due to his service connected disabilities.
-He then may be able to get another job for a few months, before losing that one, and the cycle repeats.
-In such a case, the veteran is able to get jobs, but he is not maintaining employment, and is eligible for IU.
+In the PTSD example, he loses his cool and yells at his boss.
+He may be able to get another job for a few months, before losing that one, and the cycle repeats.
+In this case, the veteran is able to get jobs, but he cannot maintain employment, and is eligible for IU.

 So, what does this mean on a practical level?
-First, it means that VA law does allow for some veterans who work to also receive IU benefits at the same time, depending on the circumstances.
+First, it means some veterans who work can also receive IU, depending on the circumstances.
 Second, it means that disabled veterans who are working should not automatically assume that they are not eligible for IU simply because they work.

-It is also important for earnings to be examined in order to assess if the veteran is above or below the poverty threshold.
-A veteran can produce substantive proof of earnings through pay stubs, tax returns, employer letters, or a Social Security Earnings Record.
-If the earnings are above the poverty threshold, an evaluation needs to take place to determine if the veteran is working in a “sheltered” environment as discussed above.
-The veteran will need corroborating evidence to prove that the workplace is sheltered, for example, an employer letter verifying the excessive accommodations.
+VA has to review your earnings in order to assess if your income is above or below the poverty threshold.
+A veteran can produce proof of earnings through pay stubs, tax returns, or a Social Security Earnings Record.
+If the earnings are above the poverty threshold, VA must consider if your worked is in a “sheltered” environment.
+You will need supporting evidence to prove that the workplace is sheltered.
+For example, an employer letter verifying the excessive accommodations.

 When it comes to proving to the VA that a veteran is eligible for IU, the best evidence is a professional opinion from a vocational expert or competent medical doctor concerning the veteran’s ability to secure or follow a substantially gainful occupation.
 The opinion should say it is “more likely than not” that you are unable to work due to your service connected disabilities.
 Again, the key here is “service connected.”

-The VA often will schedule a veteran for a Compensation & Pension (C&P) exam to get an opinion on IU.
-The exam report must include a rationale as to whether it is as likely as not that the service connected disability or combined disabilities render the veteran unable to secure and maintain substantially gainful employment.
-Additionally, the exam report must also include and describe the functional impairment caused by the veteran’s disabilities and how that impairment impacts physical and sedentary employment.
+VA often will schedule a veteran for a Compensation & Pension (C&P) exam to get an opinion on IU.
+The exam report must include a rationale as to whether it is as likely as not that the service connected disabilities render the veteran unable to work.
+Additionally, the report must describe the functional impairment caused by your disabilities and how that impairment impacts all employment.

-One thing to keep in mind is that if a veteran has multiple service connected disabilities that contribute to unemployability, the VA will likely send the veteran to separate exams for each condition.
-Each exam will discuss the veteran’s single disability and the functional impairment that the veteran has due to that single disability.
-For example, a back examiner may say, “The veteran can’t stand at all or can’t walk, but he could do sedentary work.”
-A migraine examiner may say, “He has to lie down at least once a week for several hours.
+If you have multiple service connected disabilities contributing to IU, VA will likely send you to separate exams for each.
+Every exam will discuss your single disability and the functional impairment that you have due to that disability.
+For example, a back examiner may say, “The veteran can’t stand or can’t walk, but he could do sedentary work.”
+A neurologist may say, “He has to lie down at least once a week for several hours due to your migraines.
 As long as an employer will give that benefit, then he could work.”
-And then a PTSD examiner may say, “He doesn’t get along with people too well, so as long as he’s working by himself off somewhere, he’s fine.”
+A PTSD examiner may say, “He doesn’t get along with people, so as long as he’s by himself, he’s fine.”

-The problem is that the VA will usually look at these three opinions separately, rather than look at them together in order to create a complete picture of the veteran’s disabilities.
-If that is the case, the best thing to do is get an independent medical opinion that either looks at all the service connected disabilities together, or shows that one service connected disability in particular is the one that renders the veteran unable to work.
+The problem is that the VA will usually look at these three opinions separately.
+When it should look at them together in order to create a complete picture of the veteran’s disabilities.
+If that is the case, the best thing to do is get an independent medical opinion.
+This exam should look at the disabilities together or shows one service-connected disability renders the veteran unable to work.

-If the VA does not follow its own rules and regulations when proposing a reduction, the reduction is considered void and unlawful.
-If the VA has determined that your current disability rating warrants reduction, it must first issue a notice of proposed reduction.
+VA must follow its own regulations when trying to take away a your IU.
+If VA fails to do so the reduction is considered void and unlawful.
+If the VA determines you no longer are unemployable, it must first issue a notice of proposed reduction.
 This first notice gives you sixty days to submit evidence to show that your condition has not improved.
 You also have an option to request a pre-determination hearing within thirty days of the notice.
 Requesting a hearing may buy you additional time to submit evidence.

 Furthermore, there are several protections set forth in the regulations against a proposed reduction.
 One of those protections is for 100% ratings when based on unemployability (IU or IU).
-The VA has the burden to demonstrate that actual employability has been established by clear and convincing evidence in order to reduce or sever IU.
+VA has the burden to show t actual employability has been established by clear and convincing evidence.
+If VA cannot do so then it cannot reduce or sever IU.
 This is a very high burden to meet.
 Even if you are working, you are allowed to keep your IU for a full year.
-However, in cases where the veteran has not returned to work, then the VA has to have really good evidence to discontinue IU.
+However, where you have not returned to work then VA must have strong evidence to discontinue IU.

-Under the regulations, if the VA determines that the veteran has sustained improvement and that such improvement warrants reduction of an IU rating, but the record reflects that the veteran is unable to engage in substantial gainful employment, then IU must be preserved.
-In other words, in cases where your disability has materially improved, your IU rating can still be protected from reduction if the evidence continues to show that you are unable to work due to your service connected disability.
+Even if VA determines you have sustained improvement that would warrant reduction of IU the analysis does not end there.
+The record must reflect the veteran is able to engage in substantial gainful employment.
+If it doesn’t then IU must be preserved.
+In other words, in cases where your disability has improved, your IU rating can still be protected from reduction.
+If the evidence continues to show that you can’t work due to your service connected disability.

-If you submit evidence prior to the expiration of the first sixty day notice, there is a possibility that the VA will find reasonable basis to send you for a re-examination.
-If it decides to do so, the final rating action is deferred pending the outcome of the new examination.
-A very important point is that an examination that is the basis for reduction must be as thorough as the examination that established the current rating.
+If you submit evidence within the first sixty day notice timeframe, VA may send you for a re-examination.
+If it decides to do so, VA will not decide whether to reduce until outcome of the new examination.
+The examination for reduction must be as thorough as the examination that established the current rating.
 Attending the examination is very important.
 If you do not show up, your benefits can be automatically reduced or terminated.
-If you are unable to attend on the date scheduled, you must call and reschedule, or have a very good reason explaining your absence.
+If you are cannot attend on the date scheduled, you must reschedule, or have a good reason explaining your absence.

-The VA must review all of the new evidence, including the report of re-examination, in the context of the entire record.
-The VA will then issue a final rating decision.
+VA must review all of the new evidence, including the re-examination, in the context of the entire record.
+VA will then issue a final rating decision.
 The second rating decision starts a new sixty-day period.
-The implementation of the reduction goes into effect on the last day of the month of the second decision.
+The reduction will go into effect on the last day of the month of the second decision.